-The YES service providers will be responsible for recruiting and serving youth and young adults.
+- a.
+Who are Opportunity Youth?
+In partnership with EmployIndy, the YES Indy service providers will be responsible for recruiting and serving youth and young adults.
 Eligibility for participating youth and young adults shall be determined at the point of enrollment and shall not change during that period of participation.
-The basic eligibility criteria are outlined below:

-- Youth and young adults must be out-of-school and must not be enrolled or attending a secondary or post-secondary school. - Youth cannot be younger than 16 and young adults must be under 25 years of age at the time of enrollment. - Male participants 18 years or older must be registered with the Selective Service System. - Youth must also have at least one of the following barriers:
+The basic eligibility criteria are outlined below: - Youth and young adults must be out-of-school and must not be enrolled or attending a secondary or post-secondary school. - Youth cannot be younger than 16 and young adults must be under 25 years of age at the time of enrollment. - Male participants 18 years or older must be registered with the Selective Service System in order to be enrolled as a WIOA participant. - Youth must also have at least one of the following barriers: - Be a high school dropout; - Be of compulsory age for attending school, but have not attended school for at least the most recent complete school calendar auarter; - Be an individual who is or has been involved with the juvenile or adult justice systems;